 AVOID UNUSUAL DEPOSITS

-You will need to be able to explain and prove where any outside funds come from that are not your obvious earnings or transfers over the last 60 days.
+You will need to be able to explain and prove where any outside funds come from that are not your obvious earnings or transfers over the last 60 days. this is done so the bank will know you have not taken any new loans out.

 DON’T QUIT YOUR JOB

 Banks will check to see you are still working during the last week of the loan transaction.
+The bank will check during the last week prior to your closing date.

 DON’T CHANGE JOBS